merenlab/merenlab.org/research/index.md

 title: Research
 modified: 2015-02-02T20:53:07.573882-04:00
 comments: false
-excerpt: "Research interests and directions..."
+excerpt: "An overview of research interests and directions in our lab."
 image:
    thumb: holistic-flow.png
 ---